FadhilPM/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, ArtHive will discard all data and start with an empty data file at the next run.
+If your changes to the data file make its format invalid, ArtHive will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause ArtHive to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 Hence these are some steps that you should take prior to editing the data file:
 <ol>
     <li>Create a snapshot using the <code>snapshot</code> command.</li>